George E. Mowry

 George Edwin Mowry (September 5, 1909 – May 12, 1984) was an American historian focusing primarily on the Progressive Era.
 As a professor at UCLA and the University of North Carolina at Chapel Hill, he taught large classes and directed over 50 PhD dissertations.
 Mowry published five books, co-authored six others and edited three books.
 He published 10 book chapters, over 50 encyclopedia articles and over 100 book reviews in magazines and professional journals.
 He joined John Donald Hicks as coauthor of a highly successful university textbook.
 He was active in many organizations, especially the Organization of American Historians.
-His interpretation of the middle class foundation of the Progressive Era remains influential.
+His interpretation of the middle-class foundation of the Progressive Era remains influential.

 Early life and education

 Mowry was born in Washington D.C., the son of James Reilly Mowry and Ibby (Green) Mowry.
 He grew up in Ohio, attending high school and graduating from Miami University in 1933.
-Teachers in high school and college exposed him to the Populist Movement, causing him to enroll at the University of Wisconsin–Madison to work with John Donald Hicks for his master's degree (1934) and doctorate (1938).
+Teachers in high school and college exposed him to the Populist Movement, causing him to enroll at the University of Wisconsin–Madison to work with John Donald Hicks for his master's degree (1934) and doctorate (1938) with a dissertation on "Theodore Roosevelt and the Progressive Movement ."
 Historian Keith M. Heim believes that Mowry's Midwestern background and personality influenced his interest in reform movements.
 Heim says Mowry showed a "disdain for elites and social pretense" and an "impatience with bureaucracies".
-In 1937 Mowry married La Verne Raasch a fellow graduate student majoring in English.
+In 1937 Mowry married La Verne Raasch, a fellow graduate student majoring in English.